**Alt text:** A woman in a gray sweater is smiling at her laptop while working at a wooden table with a cup and a notebook nearby.

 1. Build a Portfolio of Writing

 Before reaching out to editors, you need a portfolio that showcases your writing style and expertise.
 Start by publishing on platforms like Medium, Substack, or a personal blog.
-This gives editors a specimen of your work and a sense of your voice.
+This gives editors a sample of your work and a sense of your voice.

 2. Research the Publication’s Voice